huangjunwen/sqlw-mysql/README.md

 - `<vars>` specifies arbitary variables that the template can use. `in_query="1"` tells the template that the function use `IN` operator.
 - `<repl>` can replace arbitary statement text.

-After re-run the command, the following code is generated:
+After re-running the command, the following code is generated:

 ``` go
 // ./models/stmt_user.go